 I have long suspected that some problems users have with analysis tasks stem from using confout.gro with broken molecules after preparation phases as input to grompp for production, and then using that production tpr file for analysis.

 I am happy for grompp to make molecules whole, and I wonder if we can use the graph code to discover that a molecule is periodic so that grompp ignores those molecules while fixing any others?
 We ought not continue to produce second-class tpr files.

-#7 Updated by Erik Lindahl 5 days ago
+#7 Updated by Erik Lindahl over 2 years ago

 ....
 But that still leaves the danger if somebody tries to fit a periodic molecule we did not make whole (not to mention old TPRs), or if I suddenly call a fitting code with some step-derived data.